Alluxio/alluxio/docs/Web-Interface.md

 file, click on that file.

 ## Browse In-Memory Files Piage

-To browse all in-memory files, click on the "In-Memory Files" tab in the navbar.
+To browse all in-memory files, click on the "In-Memory Files" tab in the navigation bar.

 ![inMemFiles](./img/screenshot_inMemoryFiles.png)